andrewqian2001/phase2/phase2/readme.txt

 To run the program, run the Main class in src -> frontend -> Main.

+A note:
+Running the GUI may sometimes appear flickering, that's because every time there is any update, the GUI refreshes to show the latest version.

 THE TRADING PROCESS:
     1. Register (or login with) a user, request items in the user, and accept items in the admin